-Backup heat removal capability and Shutdown Cooling capability is provided via the Auxiliary Feedwater System in conjunction with the Passive Auxiliary Condensor.
-Fast action is not required due to the high heat capacity of the graphite and reflector.
+Backup heat removal capability and Shutdown Cooling capability is provided via the Auxiliary Feedwater System.
+Fast initiation is not required due to the high heat capacity of the graphite and reflector.

-In the event that all active heat removal systems fail, elevated temperature in the Primary Reactor Vessel causes the lead in the Secondary Reactor Vessel to melt, establishing a circulation flow in the Secondary Reactor Vessel and decay heat is transferred to the Reactor Cavity Cooing System via a combination of convection, conduction, and radiation.
-Up to 20% full power heat can be removed by natural convection circulation of the 208Pb coolant.
+In the event that all active heat removal systems fail, elevated temperature in the Primary Reactor Vessel causes the lead in the Secondary Reactor Vessel to melt, establishing a circulation flow in the Secondary Reactor Vessel and decay heat is transferred to the below grade surroundings Cooing System via a combination of convection, conduction, and radiation.
 In the unlikely event that the cavity cooling system is unavailable, decay heat is transferred to the surroundings, primarily via radiation.
 The temperatures within the reactor core are maintained within operating design limits assuring that the fuel and core are not damaged.
-Th reactor cavity cooling system serves an owner's investment protection function and is not required for safety.
+The reactor cavity cooling system serves an owner's investment protection function and is not required for safety.